rolandbaer/list-last-changes/readme.txt

 The Attribute 'number' defines the number of entries shown.
 With the attributes 'showpages' and 'showposts' changed pages and/or posts are included.

-Other than with the Widget with the sortcode is no title written. if a title is needed it has to be defined by hand in front of the shortcode.
+In difference to the widget, with the sortcode no title is written.
+If a title is needed it has to be defined by hand in front of the shortcode.

 == Changelog ==